ProboCI/probo-docs/docs/build-configuration/configuration-file.md

     command: echo 'Hello, World!'
 {% endhighlight %}

 You can task Probo to run any number of build steps to successfully create testing environments.
 Each step you define will get a status update sent to the Probo app as well as your chosen version control software.
-[See the Build Steps section](/build/build-steps/ "Build Steps") for details on adding steps to the configuration file.
+[See the Build Steps section](/build/build-steps/ "Build Steps") for details on adding steps to the `.probo.yaml` file.

 ## Create a Pull Request

 Create a pull request for the branch that includes the `.probo.yaml` file.
 You should see the steps in your `.probo.yaml` file building both on your pull request and in the Probo app.
 If all your steps pass, you can view the build and begin testing.
 If a step fails, look at the details in the Probo app for the full console output to begin troubleshooting.

 ## Iterate for a Successful Build

 If your build fails, check the output in the Probo app to help you diagnose what went wrong.
 Adjust your `.probo.yaml` to correct any errors, or [contact us for support](https://probo.ci/contact/).
 Whenever you commit a change to a branch with an open pull request, a new build will be created.
 Repeat the process until all steps have passed and your build is successful.